pytorch/torchtune/docs/source/tutorials/datasets.rst

 and forth messages between the user and assistant.

-Chat formats are similar to instruct templates, except that they format system, user, and assistant messages into a list of messages (see :class:`~torchtune.data.ChatFormat`) for a conversational dataset.
+Chat formats are similar to instruct templates, except that they format system, user, and assistant messages into a list of messages (see :class:`~torchtune.data.PromptTemplate`) for a conversational dataset.
 These can be configured quite similarly to instruct datasets.